Why General Culture Is a True Asset for Creating and Understanding Artistic Photographs – Part 1

 This weariness can cause a feeling of bitterness, and the judgment of such an observer will eventually deteriorate to dullness.
 It loses objectivity because of the lack of perspective on the surrounding situation.

 Ultimately, the observer living solely by his emotional impulses will exist in a world where everything is identical and where the nuances have disappeared.
-This is what we call a world without flavor.
+This is what I call a world without flavor.

 It is the anti-thesis of art and especially that of artistic photography.

-In trying to better understand viewers who appreciate our works and purchase them, we realized that we have an extraordinary asset.
+In trying to better understand viewers who appreciate my works and purchase them, we realized that I have an extraordinary asset.

 General Culture: A Way to Appreciate Art Photography More Broadly